Creating a new project

 Clarinet will create a number of directories and files.
 We will go over these files momentarily.

-Creating directory counter Creating directory counter/contracts Creating directory counter/settings Creating directory counter/tests Creating file counter/Clarinet.toml Creating file counter/settings/Development.toml Creating file counter/settings/Mocknet.toml Creating directory counter/.vscode Creating file counter/.vscode/settings.json
+Creating directory counter Creating directory counter/contracts Creating directory counter/settings Creating directory counter/tests Creating file counter/Clarinet.toml Creating file counter/settings/Devnet.toml Creating file counter/settings/Mocknet.toml Creating directory counter/.vscode Creating file counter/.vscode/settings.json

 Adding a new contract